grame-cncm/faustcourse/session2/Lesson6.md

 ### Recursive composition

-[SLIDE 46: recursive composition]
+[SLIDE 47: recursive composition]
 The recursive composition allows to create feedback loops into a circuit.
 The condition for this operation to be possible is that the number of inputs of B must be less or equal to the number of outputs of A, and the number of outputs of B must be less or equal to the number of inputs of A.

-SLIDE 47: valid/invalid recursive compositions]
+[SLIDE 48: valid/invalid recursive compositions]
 For example `+ ~ _` is a valid expressions because it respects these two conditions.
 But `_ ~ +` is not a valid expression because  `+` have two inputs while `_` provides only one output.

-[QUIZ 48: valid/invalid recursive compositions]
+[QUIZ 49: valid/invalid recursive compositions]
-[ANSWER 49: valid/invalid recursive compositions]
+[ANSWER 50: valid/invalid recursive compositions]

 ### Examples